toytwo/G.E.N.E.S.-2/doc/DesignDoc.md

 ## New Features

 ### Step Viewing and Replays
+Steps can be viewed one by one and previous steps can be reviewed.
+Data for each will step will be stored in order to enable this feature.

 ### Customizable Environmental Pressures
+A list of environmental pressures that can be toggled on and off.
+Certain combinations will be forbidden.

 ### Simulation Statistics Screen
+A screen dedicated to various simulation statistics replete with graphs and charts.

 ### Accurate Genetic Relativity
 Subjects will be colored in such a way that subjects with similar genetics will have a similar color.